robolectric/robolectric/user-guide.html.md

 This sample app shows how to layout your project, includes example tests, and a build.xml file for compiling and running tests.

-## The <code>TestHelper#proxyFor()</code> Method
+## <code>TestHelper#proxyFor()</code>

-Sometimes the Android classes define no methods to access the state of the Android objects under test.
-The <code>TestHelper#proxyFor()</code> methods provide reference to the fake instance representing Android objects, allowing tests to assert on state otherwise not available.
+Sometimes Android classes define no methods to access the state of the Android objects under test.
+The <code>TestHelper#proxyFor()</code> methods provide reference to the fake instances representing Android objects, allowing tests to assert on state otherwise not available.

 Suppose the application assigns a drawable resource id on an <code>ImageView</code> in layout xml, like this: